tap349/tap349.github.io/_posts/2018-04-26-react-native-genymotion.md

 ### reloading doesn't work

-there is a connection with packager but no network requests are sent to development server for some reason.

-network requests are sent to development server only after running application with `react-native run-android` but are no longer sent after the first reload.
+network requests are sent to development server after running application with `react-native run-android` but are no longer sent after the first reload (connection with packager is not lost).

 **solution**